unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 ## Caching Strategy

-The "cache" will be either `localStorage` or `sessionStorage`.
+A cache will be used, based on `indexedDB`.
 The cache will be consulted before a file is fetched to see if it is already present.
 If so, the file will be returned from cache instead of fetching.

 The process to maintain the cache is as follows.
-The word "store" is used to describe storage in either `localStorage` or `sessionStorage`.

 - Store the `trees` output with a key being the name of the repo.
-- If repo commit hash is not current (from the `branches` API) or the `trees` data for the repo doesn't exist, then fetch the tree.
+- If repo commit hash is not current (from the `branches` API) or the `trees` data for the repo doesn't exist, then fetch the tree. (**These first two steps are not implementd**)
 - Store all blobs/files using the SHA as the key.
 - If the SHA is present in storage return stored copy; otherwise fetch the data, then store.

 ## Detailed Logic

-This section showd at a high level the logic used to identify, fetch, count, and display results.
+This section shows at a high level the logic used to identify, fetch, count, and display results.

-Here is a concise statement:
+Here is a concise overview:

 1. Extract the owner/repo from input URL
 2. Use trees API on the repo (call this the repo tree)
 3. Validate the input URL against the repo tree
 4. While validating collect all matching URLs that need to be fetched/counted
 5. Fetch all the URLs and ...
-6. Store all the content somewhere so it can be aggregated later for the totals
+6. Store all the content in cache so it may be aggregated later for the totals
-7. Once all content is retrieved, iterate over it, saving somewhere for display both the totals across all matching content and per-file totals
+7. Once all content is retrieved, iterate over it, saving for display both the totals across all matching content and per-file totals.
+The cached blob will be augmented with the word count data and re-stored in cache.
 8. Finally, using computed results, display in UI

 ### Identify